CV4EcologySchool/ct_classifier/readme.md

-# Bird detection in aerial images
+# Animal Classification in Camera Trap Images

 Example repository for the CV4Ecology 2022 Summer School to train and test deep learning models on camera trap images.